General accounting

 by Jacopo de Barbari, 1495

 Modern banking activity appeared around the same times, when some big merchants began to lend money in parallel to their trade.
 Christians were forbidden by their church from receiving an interest on money they lent.
 This is one of the reasons why Jews often turned to banking.
 Also, having moved around a lot since the Diaspora, they were less concerned with material belongings and more receptive to abstractions.
 Despite what many Catholics think, money has little to do with material belongings, it is only a set of signs.
-The Jews were expelled from England in 1290, from France in the early XVth century, and from Spain in 1492, but in fact each time they were invited back - except in Spain -, under stringent conditions, because they provided useful services.
+The Jews were expelled from England in 1290, from France in the early XIVth century, and from Spain in 1492, but in fact each time they were invited back - except in Spain -, under stringent conditions, because they provided useful services.

 Climax of the Middle Ages